smherwig/phoenix-librpc/README.md

 `~/src/makemanifest`:

-To understand the cost of the RPC mechanism, we design an experiment where a client issues an RPC to download a payload `N` times, and compute the mean time for the RPC to complete.
-We vary the payload size from 0-bytes to 1 MiB.
+To understand the cost of the RPC mechanism, we design an experiment where a client issues RPCs to download a fixed-sized payload repeatedly, and compute the mean time for the RPC to complete.

 We perform this experiment in three environments:
 1. **non-SGX**: client and server execute outside of an SGX enclave